AlfTang/Credit-Net/README.md

 11. SetValueOfAssignment.m - Sets the value of a variable assignment in a factor.

 12. FactorTutorial.m - Detailed description of the factor data structure and related functions.

+13. Credit_net.net - Credit net in the format of Samiam